SkyPicker/Skywall/README.md

 $ ./env/bin/python skywall.py set --server.publicUrl URL
 ```

-### Database

-By default the server uses sqlite database stored in local file `data.db`.
-To use another database
-you need to configure its connection string.
-For instance to use PostgreSQL run:
+### Webserver host and port

+Webserver and websocket servers for client systems are running on different ports.
+This way the
+system admin can better configure who may access the webserver and who the websocket server.
+By
+default the webserver listens on localhost on port 8080.
+To configure custom webserver host and
+port set:

 ```
-$ ./env/bin/python skywall.py set --server.database 'postgresql://USER:PASS@HOST/DATABASE'
+$ ./env/bin/python skywall.py set --webserver.host HOST --sebserver.port PORT
 ```

 ## Running server